mack1070101/star-coach/homebrew-tap/README.md

 # Homebrew Tap for STAR Coach

-This is a Homebrew tap for the STAR Coach CLI tool.
+This is a Homebrew tap for the STAR Coach CLI tool - a standalone Python script for practicing STAR interview answers.

 ## Installation